-From Kayla on July 9th, 2010 in Tools and Tips
+From Margaret Everton on July 09, 2010 in Tools and Tips

 No, it may not be the most exciting way to spend a Saturday, but tackling minor home repairs will save you big time down the road.
 Here are the top 10 inexpensive home fixes that you might consider getting a head-start on this weekend…

 It may not be the first thing homeowners notice when it comes to annual upkeep, but after a few years, caulking around sinks, countertops and bathtubs often comes loose.
 In order to avoid the buildup of moisture and extremely damaging mold, buy a cheap tube of kitchen and bath caulk and patch up those problem areas.

 Keeping your home at a comfortable temperature can be a guessing game… unless you have a programmable thermostat.
 Get one installed and you’ll make the money back tenfold in lower monthly energy bills.